LarsBehrenberg/IA-prototype/content/posts/jean-baptiste-camille-corot-biography.md

       Despite his fame, Corot chose to live quietly and conservatively.
 He remained passionately devoted to his painting until the end of his life and his artistic legacy as one of the greatest landscapists in French history is now firmly established.
     sideGalleryImages:
-      - /assets/camille-corot-photograph-taken-by-felix-nadar.jpg
+      - imageUrl: /assets/camille-corot-photograph-taken-by-felix-nadar.jpg
-      - /assets/camille-corot-plaque-in-paris.jpg
+      - imageUrl: /assets/camille-corot-plaque-in-paris.jpg
-      - /assets/camille-corot-grave-in-pere-lachaise.jpg
+      - imageUrl: /assets/camille-corot-grave-in-pere-lachaise.jpg
 ---
 ### Born in Paris in the late 1700s, Jean-Baptiste-Camille Corot was crucial for establishing landscape painting as a valued genre in France.